softmagnet/tp/docs/DeveloperGuide.md

 #### Implementation

 ![Structure of Class Ui](images/ClassPanelDiagram.png)
-The class diagram for the Class Ui feature as shown in the [ClassUi component](#classes-ui) is replicated here for convenience.
+The class diagram for the Class Ui feature as shown in the [Classes Ui component](#classes-ui) is replicated here for convenience.
 `TuitionClassPanel` and `StudentClassPanel` are both contained in their respective `StackPane` located below their respective `Label`s.

 ![Classes Ui Sequence Diagram.png](images/ClassesUiSequenceDiagram.png)